-Another beautiful but easy choice is the 1 km loop hike around emerald-green Forgetmenot Pond.
+Another one of the beautiful but easy Kananaskis hikes is the 1 km loop hike around emerald-green Forgetmenot Pond.
 There’s a paved trail so its chariot and stroller friendly.
 There are picnic tables and fire pits so families can make it into a half day outing.

 There is a pleasant, scenic easy 1 km walk around Wedge Pond – provided it hasn’t snowed like it did for me in early October.

 The pond, located 30 km south of the Trans-Canada on Highway 40, is well signed.

 4. Many Springs hike in Bow Valley Provincial Park